 Before getting into recovering from a crash, let's figure out how a database can abort a transaction that is in progress.
 We may want to abort a transaction because of deadlock, or a user may decide to abort because the transaction is taking too long.
+Transactions can also be aborted to guarantee the C for consistency in ACID if an operation violates some integrity constraint.
+Finally, a transaction may need to be aborted due to a system crash!
 We need to ensure that none of the operations are still persisted to disk once the abort process finishes.